fabianlischka/InfoSec101/p1-InfoSec101.md

 ### First Steps: VPNs

-- "Virtual Private Network"
+- "Virtual Private Network"  *( This section needs some more links as to what a VPN is - a newbie isn't going to get it from this :)  )*
 - secures the connection ...
     - from your device all the way...
     - to a specific exit node "somewhere" (you can choose)
-- from the exit node, the traffic goes (normally) to its destination
+- from the exit node, the traffic goes (normally) to its destination  *(exit node?)*
 - protects from interception "nearby" (Internet Cafe, your ISP, local gov't)
 - allows to circumvent censorship, eg when traveling in China, Iran
-    - have to enable SSL for that (or SSH tunnel, possibly)
+    - have to enable SSL for that (or SSH tunnel, possibly) *( SSL?
+SSH tunnel? )*

 ### Suggested Tools: VPNs